 Answering those 3 questions will give you valuable insight.

-For example, did complaints in the app reviews reveal opportunity for a similar app with an improved user experience?
+For example, do complaints in the app reviews reveal opportunity for a similar app with an improved user experience?
 Are users requesting a different feature set than you imagined?

 After doing market research revisit your original idea.
 Capture the new insights gained and to help fine tune the idea to stand out in the marketplace.

 When creating an app, identify who your target user will be.
 User engagement is key for app success so identifying the type of people that would be most likely to use your app before you develop it is critical.

 Answering the following 3 questions can help you identify the users that would potentially download your app.

 Validating your app idea upfront will alleviate the pain of building something that nobody wants.

 How will your app make money?
 What business model will you use?

 You need to decide on a monetization strategy up front as it needs to be designed into the app experience.

 You can make money from your app idea in several ways.